Timiport/OSCAR-to-Google-and-MSCalendar/README.md

 ## Get Started

-Run 'Calendar-Converter.exe' to launch the program
+Run `Calendar-Converter.exe` to launch the program

 ### Google Calendar
-Click 'Google Calendar' which will bring you to the login page.
+Click `Google Calendar` which will bring you to the login page.

 This software has gone through and passed Google's app verification because it needs to access and edit events in your calendar.
 To leanr more, please view this app's [privacy policy](#privacy-policy).

 ### Microsoft Calendar
-Click 'Microsoft Calendar' in the login window.
+Click `Microsoft Calendar` in the login window.
 After following with the login prompt in the browser, you will see a blank page with a random generated url
 ![alt text](gui/icon/MSLogin.PNG)